Taking off: Charting New Territory with Menzies Aviation

 Looking to the future

-And Menzies Aviation do not believe in resting on their laurels: The commitment to ensuring passenger satisfaction is a key part of Menzies Aviation strategy when it comes to planning future projects.
+And Menzies Aviation does not believe in resting on their laurels: The commitment to ensuring passenger satisfaction is a key part of Menzies Aviation strategy when it comes to planning future projects.

 “We are always looking to improve customer experience,” Dave says.
 “One exciting project we are looking to implement is the installation of visual display units which would fit on the buses, providing passengers with relevant information such as updated flight information.”

-The potential of these visual display units – as seen elsewhere around the UK, such as on bus routes operated by First Group Hampshire & Dorset – could also bring some added benefits to Menzies Aviation, as Dave explains:
+The potential of these visual display units – as seen elsewhere around the UK could also bring some added benefits to Menzies Aviation, as Dave explains:

 “Once installed, we can look at realising advertising revenue,” he says.
 “It would potentially be a prime piece of advertising space, so it’s exciting to see how this develops.”